 ‘The Young And The Restless’ Spoilers: ‘Shick’ Back On?
-‘Lane’ Becomes ‘Jane’?
+‘Lane’ Becomes ‘Jane?’

 Cane and Juliet become a couple?

 Meanwhile, The Young and the Restless spoilers suggest that it’s only a matter of time before Cane (Daniel Goddard) and Lily’s (Christel Khalil) marriage and family life completely crumbles.
-According to spoilers from Celeb Dirty Laundry, this particular storyline has gone stale and it’s time for a major shake-up.
+According to spoilers from Celeb Dirty Laundry, this particular storyline has gone stale, and it’s time for a major shake-up.

 Spoilers for The Young and the Restless indicate that Juliet (Laur Allen) was brought into the CBS soap to introduce a new angle into the “Lane” storyline and to facilitate the SORAS (soap opera rapid aging syndrome) of Cane and Lily’s twins.